tamimNumrah/GifCollectionView/README.md

 import GifCollectionView
 ```

-Simply initialize `GifCollectionView` as any other view and provide appropriate constraints.
+Simply initialize `GifCollectionView` like any other view and provide appropriate constraints.

 ```swift
 gifCollectionView = GifCollectionView.init()